syncfusion-content/javascript-docs/js/Spreadsheet/Print.md

 ## Print with Headings

-You have an option to print the spreadsheet with gridlines or without headers.
+You have an option to print the spreadsheet with headers or without headers.
 You can do this by one of the following ways,

 * Check the Headings option under Show group of PAGE LAYOUT tab in ribbon.
 * Using [`showHeadings`](https://help.syncfusion.com/api/js/ejspreadsheet#members:sheets-showheadings "showHeadings") property to enable / disable headings.